lo-tp/blog/blog/source/_posts/A-Simple-But-Effective-Spaced-Repitition-Algorithm-MS.md

 ---
 ![Sample Image Added via Markdown](/images/2018/08/learnFast.jpg)

 Personally I have been using spaced repetition algorithm in my study for many years.
-There are many different kinds of this algorithm and the one I have used is invented by BlueRaja called [SM2+][br] and I like it a lot.
+There are many different kinds of this algorithm and the one I have used is invented by BlueRaja called [SM2+][br].
+Based on this algorithm I have written a lib called [sm2-plus][sm2p] and I liked it a lot.
 However, SM2+ has its own problem.

 In this post I will show you what problems SM2+ algorithm has and provide a new algorithm named Memory Scheduler that I find quite helpful in my learning.